Olafab/datanew_coursera/README.md

 # datanew_coursera
 ## Editing the file

-This is a marddown file in this repository.
+This is a markdown file in this repository.